Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

 \section{Testing the numerical approach}

-In this section, we will explore the feasibility of the numerical approach presented in \secref{section:numerical_approach} to solve the hyperbolic constraint equations (\ref{drXeq})-(\ref{Zeq}).
+In this section, we will explore the feasibility of the numerical approach presented in Section~\ref{section:numerical_approach} to solve the hyperbolic constraint equations (\ref{drXeq})-(\ref{Zeq}).
 For this purpose, we will numerically reproduce some known analytical solutions of the constraint equations and investigate the convergence of the method.
-Additionally, some comments about the aliasing error in the numerical solutions and its control with filter strategies can be found in Appendix \secref{appendix:aliasing_and_filter}.
+Additionally, some comments about the aliasing error in the numerical solutions and its control with filter strategies can be found in Appendix~\ref{appendix:aliasing_and_filter}.